RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 >**Note** There are two different options: At the center top, the blue box offers a version with a **guided installer**.
 Further below (under *Packages*) you can choose to download an **archive** which simply has to be unpacked on your computer.
 This might be the easier option based on your liking and includes the ready-to-use Eclipse app.
 But you can choose your preferred option yourself.

-**IMPORTANT FOR MAC USERS**:
+**IMPORTANT FOR MAC USERS:**
-Eclipse will self-modify its own info.plist file with some preferences during the first startup.
-This will lead to Eclipse not starting again afterwards.
-The built-in [macOS Gatekeeper XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web) prevents starting Eclipse after its self-modification (as this is considered as security threat).
-Therefore we have to define an [exception](https://stackoverflow.com/questions/70262544/eclipse-quit-unexpectedly-on-macos) in the Terminal: Please open the Terminal **directly after installing Eclipse and before running it** and execute the following command (adapted to the path from your current (probably user) directory to Eclipse.app): `xattr -r -d com.apple.quarantine /Applications/Eclipse.app`
+We'll have to change some settings **directly after installing Eclipse and before running it** as otherwise you won't be able to start Eclipse.
+The app will self-modify itself during the first startup.
+This will lead to Eclipse not starting again as the built-in [macOS Gatekeeper XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web) prevents starting Eclipse after its self-modification (this is considered as security threat).
+Therefore, we have to define an [exception](https://stackoverflow.com/questions/70262544/eclipse-quit-unexpectedly-on-macos) in the Terminal.
+But first, make sure that you have moved Eclipse.app to the directory `Macintosh HD/Applications`!
+Afterwards, please open the Terminal and execute the command `cd /` to change to the root directory.
+Next, please execute `xattr -r -d com.apple.quarantine /Applications/Eclipse.app`.
+Don't expect an answer from the Terminal, you sadly won't get any.
+Nonetheless, you're now safe to start Eclipse (from `Macintosh HD/Applications`).

 When the installation finished you can launch Eclipse.
-You will be asked for a workspace and can set this as default for the future.
+You will be asked for a workspace and can store the presetting as default.

 >**Note** You may have to **run Eclipse as administrator** on Windows in order to install add-ons.